 Developing in less than 24 hours, if not cleaned away by toothbrushing, the bacteria feeds on the sugars in the mouth and grows.

-A hard deposit that forms on the teeth, it does so as the result of failing to effectively remove plaque.
+Tarter is a hard deposit that forms on the teeth, and it does so as the result of failing to effectively remove plaque.

-It takes some time for this to form, but when it does it is very resistant to removal and even dentist and hygienist professional tools will be limited in what they can remove subject to the severity.
+It takes some time for this to form, but when it does it is very resistant to removal.
+Only professional cleaning by a dentist or hygienist will get rid of this build up.

 - Gum disease

-It can take just a few days for the onset of gum disease.
+It can take just a few days for these symptoms to develop.

-Living with such can be uncomfortable and affect your mood and general health because you feel down or depressed with the condition of your mouth.
+Living with such can be uncomfortable and affect your mood and general health because you feel down about, or embarassed by, the condition of your mouth.

 - Bad breath